R-Sing-h/test-code/vagrant readme test.md

 More in-dept tutorial information can be found here [Here](https://developer.hashicorp.com/vagrant/tutorials/getting-started/getting-started-project-setup).

+##### What is a Vagrantfile?
+A **Vagrantfile** which is essientally what equates to the blueprints for all of the virtual machines that we will be using.
+This file is in the syntax of a Ruby file, but we do not need to know any Ruby programming language to change make any changes.

+##### First Time Intialization
 At this point in the setup process I would advise that we make a directory on our local machine.
 That directory will be the "base of operations" for everything associated with our project.
 ```
 $ sudo mkdir "name_of_folder" (without quotes)